vasvi1203/Nim-Game/README.md

 # Nim-Game
-Project for Artificial Intelligence course
+Mini project for Artificial Intelligence course
+Run the following command to execute the game
+> python3 nim.py